 About the Infant Hearing Program

 Hearing children develop speech and language by listening and imitating those around them.
-When there is a hearing loss, these skills are delayed.
-Nearly four in 1000 babies are born deaf or hard of hearing and more children develop hearing loss as they grow.
+When there is a hearing difference, these skills are delayed.
+About two in 1000 babies are born deaf or hard of hearing and another two children will become deaf of hard of hearing in early childhood.
 The Tri-Regional Infant Hearing Program (IHP) focuses on identifying these children as early as possible and providing intervention and follow-up services to support the healthy development of the preschool child.

-The Tri-Regional Infant Hearing Program serves children aged birth to grade one entry who have an identified permanent hearing loss.
+The Tri-Regional Infant Hearing Program serves children aged birth to grade one entry who have been identified with a permanent hearing difference.
 The geographical areas served include York and Durham Regions, Peterborough, Northumberland and Haliburton Counties and the City of Kawartha Lakes.